Research

 Overview

 We focus on developing analog/RF/mmWave integrated circuits and micro-systems for wireless communications, sensing, and biomedical applications.
-In such applications, energy efficiency, bandwidth, size, and security are critically important performance metrics.
-Our research goals are to push the fundamental limitations in these aspects and, at the same time, enable exciting new applications through innovations in application-specific integrated circuits (ASIC) design, advanced electromagnetics, and their tight integration.
-Specifically, we focus on conducting theoretical analysis of circuit problems, developing new hardware capabilities, and performing system-level engineering.
-A few recent and ongoing research efforts are highlighted below.
+In these applications, energy efficiency, bandwidth, size, and security are critical performance metrics.
+Our research aims to extend the boundaries of these metrics and enable exciting new applications at the hardware level, by leveraging innovations in application-specific integrated circuits (ASIC) design, advanced electromagnetics, and their tight integration.
+Specifically, our work involves (i) conducting theoretical analysis of circuit problems, (ii) developing new hardware capabilities, and (iii) performing system-level engineering.
+A few recent research efforts are highlighted below.

 mmWave / sub-THz Transceivers for 5G and Beyond

-One of the biggest moves for 5G communications is shifting up the carrier frequency to mmWave, leading to a 10× increase in the data throughput.
-With the ongoing 5G deployment, an outlook to the future is to further increase the frequency – FCC recently opened up a few bands above 95 GHz for unlicensed use to encourage the development of 6G.
+A significant shift in 5G communications is moving up the carrier frequency to mmWave, leading to a 10× increase in the available bandwidth and resulting data throughput.
+As 5G deployment continues, one potential 6G under discussion aims to further increase the frequency to 100+ GHz.
 To truly harness mmWave/sub-THz bands in large-area networks, we need to satisfy three system requirements simultaneously – wide network coverage, high bandwidth, and support for high user mobility.
-Towards this end, we are particularly interested in energy-efficient, wideband, and reconfigurable transceiver building blocks, antennas, and beamforming systems.
+Towards this end, we are interested in energy-efficient, wideband, and reconfigurable transceiver building blocks, antennas, and beamforming systems.
+Related Publications:

 research_hyperspectral_imaging